 The annual Paul Winter celebration of the winter solstice at the St. John the Divine Cathedral offers a truly remarkable experience in one of the world’s largest cathedrals.

 Led by the award-winning jazz saxophonist, this spectacular event celebrates the shortest day of the year with dance, music and guest performances.

 11. New Year’s Eve Ball Drop at Times Square

 A quintessential New York tradition is to watch the ball drop in Times Square when the clock hits midnight on New Year’s Eve.
 Thousands of people gather in the square to watch the event and celebrate the new year, while many others watch it on television.

 Before the ball drops, there are performances to watch which will keep you entertained as you wait.

+Where’s the best place to watch the ball drop in Times Square?
 One of the best places to watch the ball being dropped is between 42nd and 48th Streets, where Broadway and 7th Avenue intersect.
 It’s best to arrive quite early to get a good spot to view the ball and entertainment – which means getting there at around 3pm.
 Use the bathroom before claiming your spot, as you won’t be able to leave once you do.